dysordys/intravar/README.md

 # intravar

-Code used in "The effect of intraspecific variation and heritability on community pattern and robustness".
+Manuscript, Supporting Information, and code used in "The effect of intraspecific variation and heritability on community pattern and robustness".
 In this repository, you will find:
+* **intravar_final.pdf**: final manuscript file, with the supporting information attached
 * **sim\_QG\_LV.nb**: code for simulating the quantitative genetic Lotka-Volterra model
 * **sim\_QG\_LV\_2D.nb**: code for simulating the quantitative genetic Lotka-Volterra model with two trait dimensions
 * **sim\_QG\_LV\_all.m**: code to generate all our data using the quantitative genetic Lotka-Volterra model
 * **get_statistics.R**: code for obtaining species richness, trait pattern, and community robustness information
 * **sim\_SK\_LV.R**: code to simulate model with hypergeometric model of inheritance
-* **IBM.py**: code for individual-based implementation of the Lotka-Volterra model
-* **input.txt**: sample input file for `IBM.py`

-Documentation for each file in the repository can be found below.
+Documentation for each code file in the repository can be found below.

 ## sim\_QG\_LV.nb